cnio-bu/beyondcell/tutorial/BCS_normalization/README.md

 #> Gene_0006        0       58        0      123        0
 ```

-Then, we create a Seurat object
+Then, we create a Seurat object.

 ``` r
 X <- CreateSeuratObject(counts = assay(X))